 - The Twilight Zone Tower of Terror at Disney’s Hollywood Studios added a frightening twist to the already terrorizing scream machine.
 Special effects, lighting, musical score and accelerated speeds plummet guests 13 stories, again and again, making the popular attraction scarier than ever.

-- At Epcot, Disney’s Test Track really takes guests for a ride.
+- At Epcot, Disney’s Test Track Presented by Chevrolet really takes guests for a ride.
 The longest and fastest ride ever in Walt Disney World history, Test Track screeches through a 150,000-square-foot pavilion with hairpin turns, spirals and spins, with speeds revving to 65 mph.
 Riders in test vehicles zoom into the exclusive world of automobile testing in an exhilarating mile-long adventure.

 - A peaceful journey through the prehistoric world of dinosaurs turns into a pulse-racing blast through DINOSAUR at DinoLand U.S.A. at Disneys Animal Kingdom.
 An all-terrain Time Rover whisks travelers on a turbulent trek back 65 million years to a world filled with frightening close encounters with extraordinary dinosaurs, fiery asteroids and meteor showers.